 What does this mean for our future?
 For the nature of work, for society, our economy?
 Will innovation in technology once again create new industries and new jobs after all?
 If there are no jobs, will there still be consumers?
 By skewing the gains of the new economy to the happy few, robots weaken the chief engine of growth — middle-class demand.
 So is minimum basic income the smartest solution?

-Martin Ford will be joined by Wouter van Bergen, financial reporter at the Dutch newspaper De Telegraaf and author of the recent book De robots komen eraan!
-Together they will look for possible solutions.
-Join us to discuss the future of work and our economy in the light of new technology.
+Martin Ford was joined by Wouter van Bergen, financial reporter at the Dutch newspaper De Telegraaf and author of the recent book De robots komen eraan!

-This event is sponsored by Aegon, Getronics and Spaces.
+This event was sponsored by Aegon, Getronics and Spaces.

 Moderator: Hollis Kurman

 In collaboration with: Uitgeverij Q and Spaces Den Haag